Table of Contents

 If a borrower feels they cannot successfully continue making monthly installments without financial support, or if they simply want a safety net, they are encouraged to apply for a title loan with a co-signer.
 A co-signer is an individual whose name appears on the auto title loan contract.
 They are equally responsible as the borrower for paying back the loan in a timely fashion.
 In the event that you fail to make a monthly payment, the co-signer will be held responsible for paying back the loan.

 Anyone with reasonably good credit can be a co-signer.
 As long as they meet the loan eligibility requirements, they may co-sign a title loan with the principal borrower.
-Borrowers can ask anyone close if they would be willing to financially support them in case they come across an unexpected financial crunch.

 What to Consider Before Having Someone Co-Sign a Car Title Loan